Gema Alava: Chronology

 For List of Things to Forget (2000), Alava creates a quilt with handwritten business letters from 1912 that resemble love letters.
 The stage created for this installation disappears, piece by piece, day after day, until the gallery is empty.

 For Land of No One (2000), pieces of letters are attached with sewing pins to the wall allowing "the possibility of its own destruction if we walk or breathe too close to it."

 For Tightropewalkers (2000), Alava invites the audience to enter into an empty room with drawings on the wall made out of thread, sewing needles and shadows.

 For Fe's Patterns (2003), an installation commissioned by the Queens Museum of Art, paper patterns and needles, hanging from thread, move in a choreography created by the air from the museum's air conditioning system.

 For Clothing (2006), a site-specific installation commissioned by New York University made out of more than two hundred small golden shirts hanging from thread, Alava deals with the idea of recovering memories that are in danger of being lost, especially the memories of the Spanish Civil War.

 For Tell Me the Truth (2008), Alava invites the audience to enter a small room with nine black and white photographs depicting the struggle between a nail and a thread, both anchored to the floor.
 Alava does not allow anyone to see the original scenarios.

 For Tell Me a Lie (2008), Alava transforms a circular installation into an oval installation at the Cervantes Institute, New York.

 For Tell Me a Story (2008), gold leave and tissue paper, attached to the wall with pins, move as the humidity of the room changes.

-For A Dialogue (2008), Alava establishes a conversation with artist Cai Guo-Qiang on the ramp of the Solomon R. Guggenheim Museum on February 2008.
+For A Dialogue (2008), Alava establishes a conversation with artist Cai Guo-Qiang on the ramp of the Solomon R. Guggenheim Museum in February 2008.
 Alava's selected written proposal of A Dialogue is exhibited from February to May at the Guggenheim Museum as part of "Cai Guo-Qiang: "I Want to Believe."